The Effects of Discrimination Based on Sex

 - Investigation: Once a charge is filed, the EEOC investigates the complaint.
 They gather evidence, interview witnesses, and assess whether there is reasonable cause to believe discrimination occurred.

 - Mediation and Settlement: The EEOC may offer mediation as a way to resolve the issue without going to court.
-This is a voluntary process where both parties try to reach a settlement.
+This is a voluntary process where both parties try to settle.

 - Guidance and Resources: The EEOC provides guidance on rights and responsibilities under anti-discrimination laws, helping employees understand their rights and the steps they can take.